What to Expect

 Your pulse will be felt at different points on each wrist, which allows the practitioner to understand what is happening inside different parts of your body.
 Considered together, this information gives the pracitioner a sense of your body's current functioning and allows a more thorough understanding of the proper treatment protocols and what will be best for you.

-Your Red Dragon Alternative Medicine practitioner will then discuss these findings with you and may prescribe a course of herbal medicine, acupuncture, change in diet, qigong, or usually a combination of these.
+Your Red Dragon Alternative Medicine practitioner will then discuss these findings with you and may prescribe a course of herbal medicine, acupuncture, change in diet, or often a combination of these.
 Acupuncture involves the insertion of fine metal needles to stimulate certain points on the body.
 Once the needles are inserted they will be left in place while you relax and then removed at the end of the session.

 For more information about acupuncture see our frequently asked questions page.